Cool Sci Fi Movies - 5 of the Best Science Fiction Movies You've Probably Never Seen

 Jude Law's character, Jerome, an Olympic athlete who is genetically perfect, suffers a serious accident which leaves him in a wheelchair.
 Since no one knows about his accident, he and Vincent arrange to swap identities.
 Vincent gets surgery to make himself taller, gets work done to correct his eyesight and he uses Jerome's DNA to pass a job interview to join the astronaut program.

 Yes, some of this is absurd if you stop too long to thing about it, but they pull it off anyway.
-Gattaca it is a well done and tightly claustrophobic movie, that is also nerve-wrackingly suspenseful and really beautiful to look at.
+Gattaca it is a well done and tightly claustrophobic movie, masterfully directed by Andrew Niccol that is also nerve-wrackingly suspenseful and really beautiful to look at.
+Gattaca has also been very influential on the look and feel of other science fiction movies and television shows.
+Naturally, Andrew Niccol's other movie In Time, starring Justin Timberlake, is strongly reminiscent of Gattaca, and the upcoming new series from the Syfy channel, Incorporated, seems strikingly similar.

-Jude Law and Jennifer Jason Leigh in a movie directed by David Cronenberg.
+Jude Law and Jennifer Jason Leigh star in this movie directed by David Cronenberg.
 It's almost enough said, but I'll say a little more.
 The movie is about a virtual reality game called eXistenZ.

 Jennifer Jason Leigh plays the game designer who is being pursued inside the game.
-Jude Law plays the flunkie turned bodyguard who is on the run with her and things pretty much stay wacky for the whole movie -- you never really know when they are in and when they are out of the game.
+Jude Law plays the flunkie turned bodyguard who is on the run with her and things pretty much stay wacky for the whole movie -- there are times when you you never really know whether they are inside or outside of the game.
 And there are some decent twists and turns as well.
+In a lot of ways I think Existenz makes an interesting precursor to the movie Inception, another huge favorite of mine.

 I've watched the film multiple times and it's probably my favorite Cronenberg movie.
 Lots of fun.
 And also, incredibly bizarre with lots of slippery slimey grossness.
+Cronenberg really likes his body horror and there are moments during the movie where I feel compelled to look away because it is just so gross.
 It certainly won't make anyone's list of "classic SF" movies, but it is awfully entertaining.

 Christian Bale in Equilibrium